Akashusha/target-ecommerce-analysis-python-sql/README.md

 The goal is to derive actionable insights related to customer behavior, sales performance, growth trends, and retention.

-<h2><a class="anchor" id="business-problem"></a>Business Problem</h2>

-E-commerce businesses must understand what sells, when it sells, and who their best customers are.
-This project answers key business questions such as:

-How are sales and orders trending over time?

-Which categories and sellers contribute most to revenue?

-What is the customer retention behavior?

-How does pricing affect purchase frequency?

-Who are the highest-value customers each year?

 <h2><a class="anchor" id="dataset"></a>Dataset</h2>